 8. See the Kon-Tiki Museum

-In 1947, Thor Heyerdahl crossed the Pacific Ocean on the simply raft made of balsa wood.
-His goal was to prove the origin on the origin on Polynesian people.
+In 1947, Thor Heyerdahl crossed the Pacific Ocean on a simple raft made of balsa wood.
+His goal was to prove the origin of the Polynesian people.

 This was the first journey of its kind and it was the basis for a documentary in 1951.
-The raft, known at Kon-Tiki, can be seen at the Kon-Tiki Museum along with other artifacts from later journeys to Easter Island, Fatu-Hiva, Tùcume, Galapagos.
+The raft, known as Kon-Tiki, can be seen at the Kon-Tiki Museum along with other artifacts from later journeys to Easter Island, Fatu-Hiva, Tùcume, and Galapagos.

 Free with Oslo Pass

 9. Tour the Munch Museum (See Ticket Prices)

 The Munch museum sits on Oslo’s waterfront and houses the world’s most extensive art collection by Edvard Munch.

 Visitors will see the highlights of Edvard Munch’s artistic career in addition to over 200 works of Munchs in the permanent display.